-Getting work on sites like Upwork (formerly oDesk) isn’t easy for new contractors (which is why it’s important to communicate as discussed earlier).
+Getting work on sites like Upwork isn’t easy for new contractors (which is why it’s important to communicate as discussed earlier).
 It takes a lot of time and hard work to build up good reviews and work history.
-So some freelancers take short cuts.
-They fake resumes and lie about having worked for big firms just to build their profile.
+Which means some people may fake resumes and lie about having worked for big firms just to build their profile.

-Upwork (formerly oDesk) profiles are also hawked in online black markets.
-There are crooks out there who specialize in creating accounts, get them nice looking fake reviews using multiple buyer accounts and then sell them to freelancers who don’t want to take the time to build a genuine profile.
+Upwork profiles can also be hawked in online black markets.
+There are crooks out there who specialize in creating accounts, get them nice but fake reviews using multiple buyer accounts and then sell them to freelancers who don’t want to take the time to build a genuine profile.

 You can tell your freelancer is fake if the work submitted isn’t of the same quality as promised in the bid or as displayed in the profile and portfolio.
 For example, assume you hire a writer with excellent samples in their portfolio only for them to turn in work that reads like it was written by a six-year-old.

-If you’re using time tracking with screenshots, another variation of the fake is someone whose time tracking screen shots on Upwork (formerly oDesk) all appear to be the same, yet the freelancer has maxed out on the allowed billable hours and the job isn’t complete.
+If you’re using time tracking with screenshots, another variation of the fake is someone whose screenshots all appear to be the same, yet the freelancer has maxed out on the allowed billable hours and the job isn’t complete.
 Using a work tracking tool to capture screenshots can safeguard against this.

 The Time Waster

 This type is always asking questions and seeking clarification but never really gets down to work.
-They will flood your inbox with endless questions, clarifications, and argument.
+They will flood your inbox with endless questions, clarifications, and arguments.

 Most of these types are techies.
 In extreme cases, they will assume they know what your project needs better than you do.
-And, they may even belittle you or insult you subtly by sending you a list of technical questions which you have to answer before the project can proceed.
+And, they may even belittle you or insult you subtly by failing to explain what technical information they need.

 When communication isn’t the issue, these relationships can cause a lot of damage within a very short period of time.
-If a freelancer is still sending a barrage of questions after 72 hours and no work is being done, cancel the project and demand a refund.
-You are better off hiring another worker.
+If a freelancer is still sending a barrage of questions after multiple emails back and forth and no work is being done, cancel the project and ask for a refund.
+You are better off hiring another freelancer.

-Desperate people are ready and willing to work for peanuts.
-Let’s be honest, you get what you pay for.
+Some people are ready and willing to work for next to nothing.
+In many ways, you get what you pay for.
 If a freelancer offers to do what looks like a considerable amount of work for a rate that no one can live on anywhere in the world, you better be careful.
 It is best to pay a decent wage and be assured of quality.

-If you ask some freelancers why they are charging so low, they will tell you that life is very cheap in their country so they can afford to charge low rates.
-While this may be partly true, (it is a fact that there are wage differences across boundaries) some rates are simply too low regardless of where in the world you live.
+While there are wage differences across boundaries, some rates are simply too low regardless of where in the world you live.
 Take, for example, someone offering to code a website for $5 or write a 500-word article for $3 …really?

 The fraud is a total crook.
-Sites like Upwork (formerly oDesk) are constantly on the lookout for illegal activity being perpetrated on their platform.
-Unfortunately, they don’t always weed out thugs in time.
+Sites like Upwork are constantly on the lookout for illegal activity being perpetrated on their platform.
+Unfortunately, they don’t always weed them out in time.
 The biggest problem affects writing and coding jobs.
-When you hire writers on Upwork (formerly oDesk), you have to be careful you don’t receive plagiarized content.
+When you hire writers on Upwork, you have to be careful you don’t receive plagiarized content.

 Always check the work using a plagiarism checking service to make sure you haven’t been sent content that was ripped off another website.

 The same goes for any images used on your website.
 The developer must have the legal right to use them.
-Demand to be shown where images were sourced and confirm that they are royalty free or creative commons images.
+Demand to be shown where images were sourced and confirm that they are royalty free, purchased stock photography or creative commons images.
 The best case scenario may be to provide your own proprietary images or buy stock yourself so you have the rights in your business’s name.

 Using intellectual property without permission can land you in serious legal trouble.

-Hire on Upwork (formerly oDesk) – Can you Hack It?
+Hire on Upwork – Can you Hack It?

 7 Crucial Points to Remember Before You Hire on Upwork

-With the flexibility and various skill sets that working with a remote team can bring to your project, websites like Upwork (formerly oDesk) are quickly becoming a go-to resource for many startups, entrepreneurs and businesses.
-However, before you jump in and start hiring your remote team, there are a few things you need to know about how to hire on Upwork (formerly oDesk) to improve your hiring process:
+With the flexibility and various skill sets that working with a remote team can bring to your project, websites like Upwork are quickly becoming a go-to resource for many startups, entrepreneurs and businesses.
+However, before you jump in and start hiring your remote team, there are a few things you need to know about how to hire on this platform for the best chance of success: